amundsen-io/amundsen/databuilder/README.md

 A Extractor that extracts table lineage information from [OpenLineage](https://github.com/OpenLineage/OpenLineage) events.
 > :warning: Extractor expects input data in the form of **openLineage events in ndjson format**

+* OpenLineageTableLineageExtractor.OL_EVENTS_ITERATOR - an iterator that will deliver openlineage events

 Custom Openlineage json extraction keys may be set by passing those values:<br>
 * OpenLineageTableLineageExtractor.OL_INPUTS_KEY - json key for inputs list
 * OpenLineageTableLineageExtractor.OL_OUTPUTS_KEY- json key for output list